China not emerging as lifeline for sanction-slammed Russian economy

 Huawei has begun to expand research and development in Russia, but extending that effort now could intensify already heightened scrutiny of the firm’s presence in Europe, where several countries continue to debate the national security risks of allowing Huawei to build 5G networks and other telecom infrastructure.

-Because SMIC has been cut off from U.S. technology and equipment needed to make microchips on processes under 10 nanometers, it will struggle to meet Russian demand for advanced chips and a failure to comply with sanctions could lead to bans on even more U.S.-made equipment, analysts said.
+Because SMIC has been cut off from U.S. technology and equipment needed to make microchips on processes under 10 nanometers, it will struggle to meet Russian demand for advanced chips, and a failure to comply with sanctions could lead to bans on even more U.S.-made equipment, analysts said.

 One exception to an overall cautious approach toward expanding Russian business during the conflict is ride-hailing giant Didi, which last week reversed previously announced plans to exit the country after facing criticism on Chinese social media for abandoning a friendly nation.